dr3amy3gg/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15 display the number of lines that contain the pattern bin in the fie /etc/passwd
 16 display lines containing the pattern root and 3 lines after them in the file /etc/passwd
 17 display all the lines in the file /etc/passwd that do not contain the pattern bin
+18 display all lines of the /etc/ssh/sshd_config starting with a letter (incl uppercase)